feroze/.dotfiles/README.md

 Read through .vimrc to understand shortcuts and settings

+Install vim.nox-py and do sudo update-alternatives --set vim This is needed to use vim-ros plugin and has +python2

 # Requirements
 - Be able to quickly find the definitions of a method anywhere in the project folder